Isahepi/Database-and-Managment-System/ReadMe.md

 ### Project Overview

-**Raquet Club** is a fiction company I created that operated in Fort Wayne as a club for sports that uses raquets such as Tennis, pickeball, Paddel, and racquetball.
+**Raquet Club** is a fiction company based in Fort Wayne that specializes in sports involving racquets, such as Tennis, pickeball, Paddel, and racquetball.
+The club offers multiple courts and coaching sessions, provides memberships for clients of all ages and experiences.

-The person that will use this database are the analyst and financial people of the company to gather information to get budgeting and financial forecast of revenue and the service people that managest the schedules and organization of the courts.
+The primary users of this datbaase will be the company's analyst, financial team and service personnel.
+Analyst and finance staff will rely on the database to gather accurate information for budgeting, revenue tracking, and financial forecasting.
+Meanwhile, the service and scheduling teams will use it to organize court reservations, manage coaching sessions and oversee the day to day operations of the club.

 ### Users view
-From a user's view the database will make every small detail of the company easy to reach and see.
-The staff can see the customers scheduled courts and times, they can also see if the customer is old or new to Raquet Club, they can see the proces of each courts sport and the availability of coaches, if they are book or not, or if any of them have time to be book in a walk-in class and if they are available.
+From a user's view, the database will make every small detail of the company easy to reach and see.
+The service personnel can quickly view customers's upcoming courts and times, history, profile and wether a customer is new or returning.
+They can also check the availability of coaches, and identify open time stlots for walk in sessions or last-minute appointments.

-The staff can also create different reports for the owner such as sum of profit for each quarter, month, year, the most common customer, how many reservations per day for each court, making these reports also live time data included making them more accurate and easy to generate new information if needed.
+Additionaly, if we focus on other tasks that are not part of daily operations, the database allow the staff to create meaninful reports for managment.
+These reports may include quarterly, montly or yearly.
+Because the data is stores in real time, these reports remain accurate, up-to-date, and easy to regenerate whenever new insights are needed.
+This level of visibilirty helps the organization make informed decisions to improve porfitability, customer service, and overall efficiency.

 ## Database ER Model